musayuksel/ts-express-app/README.md

 ### 1. AWS Cognito Authentication Middleware

-At the core of our application's security is AWS Cognito, a powerful authentication and user management service provided by Amazon Web Services (AWS).
-We utilize AWS Cognito Authentication Middleware to handle user authentication.
-This middleware ensures that only authenticated users can access protected routes in our application.
+We use AWS Cognito Authentication Middleware to verify user authentication, allowing access only to _authenticated_ users for protected routes.

+In the future, we can extend this functionality by assigning different **roles** and verifying them, ensuring appropriate access privileges based on user roles.

+We will dive deeper into this component in the next blog post.

 ### 2. Route Handlers

-Route Handlers are responsible for handling incoming requests and directing them to the appropriate controllers.
+Route Handlers are responsible for handling incoming requests and **routing** them to the appropriate controllers.
 They act as the entry point for requests and are responsible for request routing and initial request processing.

 ### 3. Validation Middleware

 Validation Middleware plays a role in validating requests and ensuring proper data handling.

-We have used the popular Joi library as our choice for request validation, but you can choose any validation library that suits your preferences and requirements.
-The validation process ensures that incoming requests adhere to predefined schemas or rules, verifying that the data is in the correct format and meets the necessary criteria for further processing.
+We will explore this component in more detail in the next blog however, here is a quick overview of how it works:

 By incorporating the Validation Middleware into our architecture, we can confidently handle requests, knowing that the data has been **validated** and is ready for processing by the appropriate components.
 This step adds an extra layer of security and reliability to our application.